What Is the CQC and What Does It Do? A Plain English Guide for Care Providers

 What is the CQC Single Assessment Framework?

 The Single Assessment Framework (SAF) is the CQC's current approach to assessing all registered services.
 It replaced the previous Key Lines of Enquiry (KLOEs) system and uses 34 quality statements across the five key questions to describe what good care looks like.
 It applies to care homes, domiciliary care agencies, and all other regulated services.
+Note: CQC is rolling out a replacement framework — built around 24 sector-specific Key Lines of Enquiry — expected towards the end of 2026, so this structure is set to change.

 What happens if my service gets a poor CQC rating?